SebastianMacaluso/ClusterTrellis/README.md

 a) From TestPyPI:

-`pip install -i https://test.pypi.org/simple/ ClusterTrellis==0.0.2`
+`pip install -i https://test.pypi.org/simple/ ClusterTrellis==0.0.3`

 b) From github repository

 1. Clone the repository
-2. `make install` from main dir.
+2. `pip install -e .` from main dir.